Lower your internet bill

 For example, a family of four may find a 200 Mbps plan perfectly adequate even for multiple devices streaming.
 But 6 college roommates who are all streaming in 4K HD and gaming simultaneously may want a 500 Mbps plan instead.

-If you decide that 200 Mbps is the right internet speed for your household, the final step is comparing providers’ offerings to find the best value.
+If you decide that 200 Mbps is the right internet speed for your household, the final step is comparing internet providers’ offerings to find the best value.
 Look for plans that offer:

 Shopping around is the best way to maximize your return on a 200 Mbps internet investment.
 Avoid automatically opting for the fastest speed available, and instead look for the best fit based on your household’s needs and budget.